nili-yay/ProjectHub/Automated-Patient-Experience-Reports/README.md

 Patients would receive treatment, leave, and later receive an **automated follow-up call** surveying their experience (e.g. “Were you helped promptly?”, “Did you encounter issues?”).

-The **third-party vendor** returned results as unstructured, text-heavy `.txt` files.
-My manager tasked me with **manually compiling** results for monthly executive reports — but I saw a better way.
+The third-party vendor returned results as unstructured, text-heavy .txt files.
+I was initially tasked with manually compiling the data for monthly executive reports, but I recognized an opportunity to streamline the process and reduce manual effort."

 ---